organization

 Li Qinyi(Associate Professor),

-Hideaki Teshima(Assistant Professor)
+Hideaki Teshima(Associate Professor)

 Aerospace Structures and Structural Dynamics Aerospace Structural Systems Engineering Shigeki Yashiro(Professor),